Deep POV: 6 Key Details to Use in the Beginning of a Book (and Beyond!)

 A chef from New York City has moved to a small town in Oklahoma to take over a failing diner.

-When you’re finished writing, post your paragraphs in the comments and be sure to provide feedback for your fellow writers!
+When you’re finished writing, post your paragraphs in the the practice box below, and be sure to provide feedback for your fellow writers!